Last Update: October 5, 2022

-2.2 “GDPR” means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC..
+2.3 “GDPR” means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC.

-2.3 “Individual Contract” means the SaaS contract concluded between the Customer and zenloop for the provision of SaaS Services and/or Additional Services.
+2.4 “Individual Contract” means the Purchase Order, the letter of agreement, the agreement on SaaS-based Services, the SaaS contract or other type of the agreement concluded between the Customer and zenloop for the provision of SaaS Services and/or Additional Services.

 3. Object of the Contract, Contract conclusion, amendments to the Terms